UNO Faculty Music Ensembles

 The UNO Faculty Jazz Combo entertains audiences of all ages and backgrounds through their performances of original compositions, renditions of popular tunes arranged by members of the ensemble, and unique interpretations of jazz standards.
 The UNO Jazz Faculty are some of the most in-demand professional musicians in Nebraska.
 Individual members perform regularly with the finest professional ensembles in the Midwest including the Omaha Big Band, the Nebraska Jazz Orchestra, and the Omaha Symphony.
 UNO Jazz Faculty members have backed up Wynton Marsalis, Aretha Franklin, Randy Brecker, Franki Valli, Marilyn Maye, and Wayne Bergeron to name only a few.
-The UNO Faculty Jazz Combo consists of Darren Pettit, saxophone; Jason Johnson, trumpet; Pete Madsen, trombone; Mark Misfeldt, piano; Jeff Scheffler, guitar; Andy Hall, bass; and Dana Murray, drums.
+The UNO Faculty Jazz Combo consists of Darren Pettit, saxophone; Jason Johnson, trumpet; Pete Madsen, trombone; Mark Misfeldt, piano; Jeff Scheffler, guitar; and Andy Hall, bass.